damianpokorski/the-bodyguard/README.md

 The core of the process is as follows:

 - Parse & Validate specification ([js-yaml](https://www.npmjs.com/package/js-yaml) as an initial pass)
-- Extract & Flatten JSON Schemas from an OpenAPI specification ([@stoplight/json-ref-resolver](https://www.npmjs.com/package/@stoplight/json-ref-resolver))
+- Extract & Flatten JSON Schemas from an OpenAPI specification ([@stoplight/json-ref-resolver](https://www.npmjs.com/package/json-schema-to-typescript))
-- Generate typescript models for the same schemas OpenAPI specification ([OpenAPI Generator - Typescript Axios](https://openapi-generator.tech/docs/generators/typescript-axios))
+- Generate typescript models for the same schemas json-schema-to-typescript ([json-schema-to-typescript](https://openapi-generator.tech/docs/generators/typescript-axios))
 - Generate a set of standalone validators for each of the Schemas ([ajv](https://ajv.js.org/) is absolutely amazing, we also utilize [standlone](https://ajv.js.org/standalone.html))
 - Generate a single bundled and minified output, that can be inserted into any platform without relying on any dependencies ((esbuild)[https://esbuild.github.io/])